 Magical Ice Kingdom

 This is an impressive exhibition of ice sculptures (one of the largest in Europe) created from over 500 tonnes of ice and snow.
-The theme for 2023 is the nine realms of Norse mythology.
+The theme for 2023 was the nine realms of Norse mythology.

 As you walk through the experience, you’ll discover a Viking village and encounter stunning sculptures of iconic Norse Gods and Goddesses.
 There’s even a large Viking ship that you can stand in at the end.